minio/docs/source/reference/minio-mc/mc-ilm-add.rst

    :optional:

    The number of calendar days from object creation after which MinIO marks an object as eligible for transition.
-   MinIO transitions the object to the configured remote tier specified to the :mc-cmd:`~mc ilm add --tier`.
+   MinIO transitions the object to the configured remote tier specified to the :mc-cmd:`~mc ilm add --transition-tier`.
    Specify the number of days as an integer, e.g. ``30`` for 30 days.

    For versioned buckets, the transition rule applies only to the *current* object version.
-   Use the :mc-cmd:`~mc ilm add --noncurrentversion-transition-days` option to apply transition behavior to noncurrent object versions.
+   Use the :mc-cmd:`~mc ilm add --noncurrent-transition-days` option to apply transition behavior to noncurrent object versions.

-   Requires specifying :mc-cmd:`~mc ilm add --tier`.
+   Requires specifying :mc-cmd:`~mc ilm add --transition-tier`.

    MinIO uses a scanner process to check objects against all configured lifecycle management rules.
    Slow scanning due to high IO workloads or limited system resources may delay application of lifecycle management rules.